The Best Period Pants In The UK (PFAS Free) Tested

-Looking for the best period pants in the UK?
-I’ve tried out lots of different brands to help you find the best reusable period pants for you and your period – all PFAS-free.
+Looking to make the switch to reusables?
+I’ve tried out lots of different non-toxic period pants brands in the UK to help you find the best ones.

-Reusable period products are one of the best solutions to combat period waste.
-I’ve tried a lot of different eco-friendly period products.
-Whilst I do love reusable period pads (click on the link to check out my full guide to everything you need to know about period pads), I think the hands-down winner is reusable period pants.
-These are easy to use – with no learning curve – and cater to most menstruating people.
+Thankfully, there are a whole host of eco-friendly period products out there to help you make more sustainable choices.
+I’ve tried a lot of different options over the years, and whilst I do love reusable period pads (cups not so much), the real winner for me is reusable period pants.
+These are easy to use – with no learning curve – and suit most people.

-However, a pair of period pants are an investment, and making the right choice is key.
+However, period pants are an investment, and making the right choice is key.
 To help you find the best pair for you I’ve tried and tested five of the leading period pant brands, to find the very best ones.
+As toxic chemicals are a huge problem in period pants, I’ve only tested PFAS-free brands.
+And if you don’t know what PFAS is, don’t worry, I cover all of that in the next paragraph.

 What To Know About PFAS In Period Underwear